Germinal Esgleas: Exile

 With the Nationalist Catalonia Offensive closing in, on 9 February 1939, Esgleas and his family fled to France.
 Esgleas himself was initially interned in the Argelers concentration camp and then confined in Combs-la-Ville.
 After making his way to Paris, Esgleas participated in the foundation of the Spanish Libertarian Movement (MLE) and was appointed as deputy secretary of its executive committee.
 Esgleas took over as the organisation's general secretary in June 1939, following the death of Vázquez.
 He set to work, helping to relocate Spanish Republican refugees.
 In July 1939, when a large number of Spanish Republican refugees arrived in Mexico on board the Ipanema, Esgleas and Montseny reported to Mexican president Lázaro Cárdenas that 71% of the boat's passengers were anarchists or communists.
 In October 1939, Esgleas met with Génesis López Claver, a delegate from the National Committee of the CNT that had remained behind in Spain, who he offered 10,000 francs to fund an escape network.
 He held back from offering more from the reserve funds of the MLE, which amounted to 4.5 million francs, due to the sustained financial difficulties the organisation was facing.

-Following the outbreak of World War II, Esgleas opposed the acctivities of the Ponzán group, as the group worked together with the British Secret Service (MI6).
+Following the outbreak of World War II, Esgleas opposed the activities of the Ponzán group, as the group worked together with the British Secret Service (MI6).
 After the fall of France to Nazi Germany, he continued to coordinate the MLE from his headquarters in Salon.
 He viewed armed struggle as a means to carry out a social revolution, but considered it inappropriate under the Nazi occupation or in Vichy France.
 In February 1941, he expelled members of the Workers' Labour Party (Partido Obrero del Trabajo; POT), conceived as a political wing of the CNT, from the MLE.
 In October 1941, Esgleas was arrested by Vichy authorities and sentenced to three years in prison.
 He was transferred between prisons in Tolosa, Manzac and Nontronh.
 In June 1944, he was freed by Maquis during the Liberation of France.
 In November 1944, he was reunited with his family and they moved to Panhac.